 Providing care for a person with Alzheimer's disease is often a stressful and demanding ordeal.
 It is important to remember that caregivers have human needs and emotions.
 They must care for the patient as well as themselves.
-The Alzheimer's Family Relief Program's "Caregiver's Bill of Rights" offers some tips for coping (American Health Assistance Foundation, n.d.):
+The Alzheimer's Family Relief Program's "Caregiver's Bill of Rights" offers some tips for coping (AHAF, 2005).